Do you feel that your perineum has never been the same after childbirth?

 Dr. Minotti begins with the reconstruction of the deep musculature.
 The muscle bundles of the pelvic floor that have been separated or weakened — whether due to childbirth, episiotomy, or aging — are identified, dissected, and reapproximated with strong sutures.
 This restores the support of the pelvic organs and narrows the vaginal canal in its lower portion.
 When there is a rectocele, the posterior vaginal wall is reinforced.

-Perineoplasty lasts, on average, one to two hours, depending on the extent of the repair needed and associated surgeries.
-When combined with labiaplasty, labia majora reduction, or other intimate surgeries, the total surgical time may be slightly longer.
+Perineoplasty lasts, on average, one to two hours, depending on the extent of the repair needed and any combined surgeries.
+When paired with labiaplasty, labia majora reduction, or other intimate surgeries, the total surgical time may be slightly longer.

 The surgical approach is individualized.
 Depending on the degree of perineal compromise, I may use: